neveo/happy-gilmore/README.md

 happy-gilmore
 =============

-Just have some movie fun with Git
+Just having some movie fun with Git at github.